district10/cmake-templates/README.md

   - lambda function

 VS2010 by default supports 1) auto; 2) const iterator; 3) lambda, but not foreach.
-See [cpp11/CMakeLists.txt](cpp11/CMakeLists.txt) for further infomation.
+See [cpp11/CMakeLists.txt](cpp11/CMakeLists.txt) for further information.

 Bonus: A VS2010 example with some C++11 features: [cpp11_vs2010](cpp11_vs2010).